 Currently there is a clear lack of soil protection and remediation-specific requirements in the revised BAT conclusions.
 Yet it is very clear from the BREF review rules that the information exchange and BAT conclusions shall address soil protection and site remediation.
 Entry points where soil protection and site remediation shall be addressed would concern the following BREFs in particular:

 - (interim) Surface Treatment with Solvents and Wood Preservation with Chemicals (STS BREF)

 - A dedicated BREF on soil protection and remediation.

 The first WT BREF draft contains a section on BAT conclusions for physico-chemical treatment of excavated contaminated soil e.g. thermal treatment or water washing.
 However the European Commission decided to exclude in situ contaminated soil, contrary to request by Denmark and Belgium, supported by the EEB.
 Techniques to decontaminate soil in situ are therefore not addressed anywhere.

 The activities covered by STS BREF, in particular Wood Preservation with Chemicals, involve a high number of hazardous pollutants.
 Ireland, supported by the EEB, proposed to address techniques for decontamination in this BREF.
 This was opposed by the European Commission.

 The EEB aims to prevent soil pollution and to therefore set BAT requirements which aim to safeguard pollution prevention first, but which also include robust monitoring requirements.
 Soil remediation activities shall be taking place in particular in case of presence of hazardous pollutants, especially PBTs.

-Considering recent experience in BREF reviews we would seek to gain the following information:
+Considering the recent experience in BREF reviews, the EEB seeks the following information:

 Please provide information to BATSOIL@eeb.org